ZSys-bluecombOS/docs/MediaTrix/index.md

 ## The editors

 To note: many of these don't really have anything special, the goal is moreso to match the rest in capability.
+* [MtxColor](MtxColor) - converter between different color types, used for `MtxImage` because the values don't have to be capped (except for ones that loop, like HSL Hue) (GUI will be color picker, although more elaborate probably because of the extra color modes instead of only working in RGB)
+* [MtxBytes](MtxBytes) - actually just bytes, like Python's `bytearray` (GUI will be a hex editor, but with extra stuff)
-* [MtxMath](MtxMath) - Calculator kinda (you can put equations in and then evaluate them with certain values for each variable)
+* [MtxMath](MtxMath) - Calculator kinda (you can put equations in and then evaluate them with certain values for each variable) (GUI version, at least, may be similar to Desmos graphing calculator)
 ---
 * [MtxImage](MtxImage) - Image editor (like GIMP)
 * [MtxVector](MtxVector) - Vector image editor (like Inkscape)